A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Introduction

-Differential privacy (DP) \citep{Dwork2006} is a state-of-the-art privacy notion that provides a mathematically rigorous framework for ensuring the privacy of sensitive datasets.
-Privacy literature has repeatedly shown that ad hoc de-identification and anonymization of sensitive datasets, even if done carefully, is insufficient to guarantee privacy.
-There are several examples across various disciplines where attackers leveraged anonymized data to infer masked or removed values \citep{Narayanan2008, Sweeney2015, Ahn2015}.
-Aggregated statistics are also vulnerable, as demonstrated by an attack on the 2010 US Census \citep{Desfontain2021}.
-Sometimes (even black-box) access to trained ML models permits inferring membership in the training data \citep{Shokri2017} and attribute values in some cases \citep{Zhao2021}.
-DP has emerged as a popular framework in privacy research, offering precise mathematical guarantees of privacy that do not make any assumptions on the would-be attacker's methods or auxiliary knowledge.
-In this framework, carefully calibrated random noise is injected through a randomized mechanism into statistics or function outputs derived from sensitive data, lowering the probability of learning personal information used to generate the outputs.
+Privacy literature has shown that ad-hoc anonymization of sensitive datasets, even if done carefully, can be insufficient and attackers can still leverage anonymized data to infer masked or removed values \cite{Narayanan2008, Sweeney2015, Ahn2015}.
+Aggregated statistics are also vulnerable to privacy attacks \cite{Desfontain2021}.
+Even black-box access to trained ML models permits inferring membership in the training data \cite{Shokri2017} and approximating attribute values \cite{Zhao2021}.
+Differential privacy (DP) \cite{Dwork2006} is a state-of-the-art privacy notion that provides a mathematically rigorous framework for ensuring the privacy of sensitive datasets without making any assumptions on the would-be attacker's methods or auxiliary knowledge.
+In the DP framework, carefully calibrated random noise is injected through a randomized mechanism into statistics or function outputs derived from sensitive data, lowering the probability of learning personal information used to generate the outputs.